judicator/KerbalismSystemHeat/README.md

 * [Module manager (last version preferred)](https://github.com/sarbian/ModuleManager)

+## Supported KSP versions

+KerbalismSystemHeat have been tested in KSP versions from 1.8.1 to 1.11.2.

 ## Mods support

 * [USI Core](https://github.com/UmbraSpaceIndustries/USI_Core) - USI reactors will be switched to SystemHeat modules